 Ukrainian forces destroy Russian missile near Dnipro

-Ukraine's Defence Forces shot down a Russian Kh-59/69 guided missile near the city of Dnipro on the afternoon of 4 May.
+Ukrainian forces shot down a Russian guided missile in Dnipropetrovsk Oblast on the afternoon of 10 May.

-Quote from Air Command Skhid: "A unit of Air Command Skhid destroyed a Kh-59/69 guided missile in the Dnipro district (Dnipropetrovsk Oblast) at 16:16."
+Quote: "A unit of Air Command Skhid ["East"] has destroyed a Kh-59/69 guided missile in the Dnipro district (Dnipropetrovsk Oblast)."

 Advertisement:

-Details: At 16:15, the Ukrainian Air Force reported a high-speed target moving towards Dnipro.
+Details: At 16:15, the Air Force reported that the Russians had fired a missile towards the city of Dnipro.
+An air-raid warning was issued in Dnipropetrovsk Oblast.

 Support UP or become our patron!